About Zsh Permission Denied Error

 Let's try understanding the Zsh Permission Denied Error on the Terminal on your Mac.
 The good part is that it's not a significant issue, and it usually occurs when there is an issue in its configurations or errors while opening it.

 Here are the causes leading to the Zsh permission denied error:

-- Incorrect Commands.
+- ❌Incorrect Commands.
 It might also be that you have used incorrect commands to open it.
-Besides, it can also be that you made an error while using chmod x.
+Besides, you can also make an error while using chmod x.

 How to Fix Zsh Permission Denied in Terminal

 Now that you know the most common causes of the error, let's explore how to fix the Zsh permission denied error.